 Why does it say your session has expired on League of Legends?

 The error message is quite descriptive.
-The Your session has expired error throws you out of whichever activity you were doing and requires that you log back into the League of Legends client.
+The Your session has expired error logs you out of whichever activity you were doing and requires that you log back into the League of Legends client.
+It usually happens after a fixed number of days of the initial login.

 How long do you have to wait after too many login attempts League of Legends?